g-ser/az-static-web-app/README.md

 ## Provisioning the Static Web App and the Application Gateway by running the GitHub Action Workflow<a name="provisioning_a_static_web_app"></a>

-The name of the static web app is hardcoded in [parameters](/bicep/main.bicepparam/) file.
+The name of the static web apps is hardcoded in [parameters](/bicep/main.bicepparam/) file.
 In order to create the setup of the picture illustrated in the [Architecture](#architecture) section, you need to run the workflow ```DeployAppGwStaticWebApp``` as shown in the picture below.
 Note that the workflow is configured to run manually using the GitHub portal (consider configuring the workflow to run automatically (e.g. on push events) in case you move the setup of the current repo in a real environment).

 <img src="./assets/images/runworkflow.png" alt="Adding Variables" width="750" height="350">